How to get the morning-after pill or abortion medication

 Prescription medication

-Ella, a prescription morning-after pill, may be a better choice for people who don’t take an emergency contraceptive until four or five days after sex or who weigh between 165 and 195 pounds.
+Ella, a prescription morning-after pill, maybe a better choice for people who don’t take an emergency contraceptive until four or five days after sex or who weigh between 165 and 195 pounds.
 Ella may be more effective than levonorgestrel-based pills in these cases, and it reduces the chance of becoming pregnant by 85%, according to Planned Parenthood Direct.
-It’s best to discuss your choice of any contraceptive with your health care provider.
+It’s best to discuss your choice of contraceptive with your healthcare provider.

 Ensuring timely and safe access